RobinBaines/OOO3/README.md

 Is turbulence in faster flowing water an emergent property?
 Computer simulation of turbulent flowing water is only approximate, the Navier Stokes Equations do describe it accurately but are proving impossible to solve.
 Perhaps this program highlights the extreme simplifications required of any simulation of thought processes.
-Using this program with 10000 SOs (5 SOs per day * 365 * 50 years of SOs) and 20 SQs per SO would also not help and would still be an extreme simplification of what is essentially an analog process.
+Using this program with 10000 SOs (5 SOs per day * 365 * 50 years of SOs) and 20 SQs per SO would also not help and would still be an extreme simplification of what is essentially an analogue process.
 The dependence of our experience on emotion excludes any form of experience in a simulation.
 The most we can expect is surprise at relationships a program can find hidden in the input data.